TAP TO ENLARGE

 I offer this description because the object itself, with its simultaneous potentials for professionalism and dilettantism, conditioned the composition of the sequences in Grand Grimoire.
 Composing in the book was a precarious process, and early on I disposed of several books because sequences were not working or I made unrecoverable errors.
 After making substantial progress, however, I had to treat it as a singular object—a record of traces that could not be repeated.

 Nevertheless, I tried throughout to preserve the spirit of play and irreverence made possible by the book’s inexpensive nature.
-This oscillation between the sacred and the profane, the singular and disposable, is heightened by tensions between the various genres the book draws on—illuminated manuscripts, spell books, fine art, love notes, doodles, graffiti, and so on.
+This oscillation between the sacred and the profane, the singular and disposable, is heightened by tensions between the various genres the book draws on: illuminated manuscripts, emblematica, fine art, love notes, spycraft, doodles, graffiti, and so on.
 Central to the visual dynamics of the book is my handwriting, which moves between a scrawl and glyphs and anchors and feeds the other elements on the page.

-Making work within the horizon of the Very Big Art Book’s constraints has meant, among other things, composing on the spot to keep the gesture unselfconscious, learning to compose with finite available physical space, writing while foregrounding questions of structure like placement, readability, and busyness, and qualities like color, texture, and depth, and keeping both semantic and visual relationships across the entire book in mind while composing.
+Making work within the horizon of the Very Big Art Book’s constraints has meant, among other things, composing on the spot to keep the gesture unselfconscious; learning to compose with finite available physical space; writing while foregrounding questions of structure like placement, readability, and visual complexity, in addition to qualities like color, texture, and layering; and keeping both sematic and visual relationships across the entire book in mind while composing.

 Among the genres informing the poems are praise, lamentation, and recrimination lyrics.
-There is the ode, “carrots,” to carrots, the mournful “coca,” about the effects of the drug trade in the 80s, and the recriminatory “vrykolakas,” or “vampire” in Greek.
-Throughout, the question of life—biological and lived life—is at stake.
-For instance, the book ends with the series “Anyte” (after the Greek poet Anyte, who often wrote about animals), and mixes anatomy, animals, and drugs in a hymn to life’s tangled mix of technologies, forms, and chemicals.
+There is the ode, “carrots,” to carrots; the mournful “coca,” about the drug trade; and the recriminatory “vrykolakas,” or “vampire” in Greek.
+Throughout the collection, questions of life—both biological and lived—remain central.
+The book concludes with the series “Anyte,” named after the Greek poet known for writing about animals, which blends anatomy, animals, and drugs into a hymn to life’s tangled interplay of forms, technologies, and chemicals.

-Grand Grimoire is an example of what I’m calling the Chimeras—ongoing paintings, drawings, art books, notebooks, videos, stills, photographs, photographed object sequences, objects, etcetera that fuse images and text.
+Grand Grimoire is an example of what I’m calling the Chimeras—ongoing paintings, drawings, art books, notebooks, videos, photographs, photographed object sequences, objects, and so forth that fuse images and text.
 I would say that where the Chimeras depart from other visual-textual work is in the desire to explore more fully the possibilities nontraditional media and supports offer for writing poems.